 “Departure Song” by Ayumikurikamaki is the 39th ending theme for the series.
 This is one of the memorable ending themes from the later portion of the franchise.
 While I wouldn’t necessarily call this an upbeat song, it’s not entirely a midtempo, either.
 Regardless of its tempo, it’s rather catchy.

 This is followed by “Absolutely” by Swimmy, and it’s the 40th ending theme for the anime.
 The hard part with this theme is that it’s rather flat and not memorable until you’re almost halfway through it.
 Once the chorus really kicked in, it was like, “Oh yeah, this one!”
-It’s a little disappointing that the series’ final theme isn’t immediately recognizable and catchy, that it takes a little bit for the hook to kick in.
+It’s a little disappointing that the series’ final ending theme isn’t immediately recognizable and catchy, and that it takes a little bit for the hook to kick in.

 The remaining five tracks were fan selected songs that appeared previously in the series.
-There were three opening themes from Naruto (“Far Away Distance” by Asian Kung-Fu Generation, “Go!!!” by Flow, and “Namikaze Satellite” by Snorkel), as well as two opening themes for Naruto Shippuden (“Closer” by Joe Inoue and “Sign” by Flow).
+There were three opening themes from Naruto (“Far Away Distance” by Asian Kung-Fu Generation, “Go!!!” by Flow, and “Namikaze Satellite” by Snorkel), as well as two opening themes from Naruto Shippuden (“Closer” by Joe Inoue and “Sign” by Flow).

 Since the first Naruto theme song soundtrack (Naruto Best Hit Collection) was short, it was obvious that this final disc was going to be too short.
 However, I wish they had found other ways to pad it out than to include previously released theme songs.
 For example, there was what we refer to as “The Tailed Beast Counting Song” that appeared during Naruto Shippuden that could have been included.
 They also could have included some of the iconic score pieces (for example, the musical theme for the Akatsuki).